yotamc19/pet-adoption/README.md

 After you clone the repo, first you have to 'npm install' in order to get all packages.
 After that run 'npm start' and enjoy!
+BTW, if you want to play a bit with admin functionality login with:
+email: user@admin.com
+password: 123456